Waymo: Waymo

 In May 2016, Google and Stellantis announced an order of 100 Chrysler Pacifica hybrid minivans to test the self-driving technology.
 In December 2016, the project changed its name to Waymo and spun out of Google as part of Alphabet.
 The name was derived from "a new way forward in mobility".
 In May 2016, the company opened a 53000 sqft technology center in Novi, Michigan.

-In 2017, Waymo sued Uber for allegedly stealing trade secrets.
+In February 2017, Waymo sued Uber and its subsidiary self-driving trucking company, Otto, alleging trade secret theft and patent infringement.
+The company claimed that three ex-Google employees, including Anthony Levandowski, had stolen trade secrets, including thousands of files, from Google before joining Uber.
+The alleged infringement was related to Waymo's proprietary lidar technology, Google accused Uber of colluding with Levandowski.
+Levandowski allegedly downloaded 9 gigabytes of data that included over a hundred trade secrets; eight of which were at stake during the trial.
+An ensuing settlement gave Waymo 0.34% of Uber stock, the equivalent of $245 million.
+Uber agreed not to infringe Waymo's intellectual property.
+Part of the agreement included a guarantee that "Waymo confidential information is not being incorporated in Uber Advanced Technologies Group hardware and software."
+In statements released after the settlement, Uber maintained that it received no trade secrets.
+In May, according to an Uber spokesman, Uber had fired Levandowski, which resulted in the loss of roughly $250 million of his equity in Uber, which almost exactly equaled the settlement.
+Uber announced that it was halting production of self-driving trucks through Otto in July 2018, and the subsidiary company was shuttered.
+In 2020, Levandowski pled guilty to one of 33 charges, and was sentenced to 18 months in prison.

 Waymo began testing minivans without a safety driver on public roads in Chandler, Arizona, in October 2017.
 In 2017, Waymo unveiled new sensors and chips that are less expensive to manufacture, cameras that improve visibility, and wipers to clear the lidar system.
 At the beginning of the self-driving car program, they used a $75,000 lidar system from Velodyne.
 In 2017, the cost decreased approximately 90 percent, as Waymo converted to in-house built lidar.
-Waymo has applied its technology to various cars including the Prius, Audi TT, Fiat Chrysler Pacifica, and Lexus RX450h.
+Waymo has applied its technology to various cars including the Prius, Audi TT, Chrysler Pacifica, and Lexus RX450h.
 Waymo partners with Lyft on pilot projects and product development.

-Waymo ordered an additional 500 Pacifica hybrids in 2017.
+Waymo started testing in Phoenix without safety drivers in November 2017.